fferflo/einx/docs/source/gettingstarted/overview.rst

 .. note::

-    ``einx.dot`` also passes the ``in_axis``, ``out_axis`` and ``batch_axis`` arguments to tensor factories, e.g. to determine the fan-in and fan-out of neural network layers and initialize the weights accordingly.
+    ``einx.dot`` also passes the ``in_axis``, ``out_axis`` and ``batch_axis`` arguments to tensor factories, e.g. to determine the fan-in and fan-out of neural network layers and initialize the weights accordingly (see `Neural Networks </gettingstarted/neuralnetworks>`).

 An example of an operation that requires concatenation of tensors: